 This lesson will help you coordinate your playing hand, the one that makes the rhythm, with your foot, the one that's doing the time keeping.

 Which foot you use to count with will have consequences.
 If you are supporting the guitar on your right leg then using the right foot to count may upset the stability of the instrument.
-If you are standing, which i would recommend trying, then you are free to dance to the beat.
+If you are standing, which i would recommend trying more than once, then you are free to dance to the beat.
 Much better to be moving around than hunched over a music stand.
 I use my wrong foot.
 It feels odd for about one minute then it becomes something you can do.

 For this exercise though I want you to be sitting (as you probably are now reading this) and have the hand you use for rhythm and the foot you use for counting free to move.